 For retirees who want to enjoy the great outdoors and still have access to big city luxuries, Utah is it.
 Get away from the city lights to one of the many state parks to catch an amazing view of the night sky.
 It’s the perfect blend of outdoor adventure and indoor luxury.

-Experience Leisure Care Senior Living in Utah
+Experience Leisure Care Assisted Living in Utah

 Make Your Move

 Now that you’ve picked your dream retirement state, what does it take to make it happen?
 First, comb through your current expenses and determine how much you spend each month that you may not have to once you move to a community because so much of senior living is all-inclusive.
 Consider how much is spent monthly on food, utilities, healthcare, house maintenance, and homeownership costs.
 Once you have a good understanding of how much it costs to live on your own, you will have a more comprehensive understanding of the cost of senior living.

 You will also want to think through what is included at the community you are considering.
 Many of our communities include a wide range of amenities including,